mosip/documentation/docs/aws-installation-guidelines-new.md

     *   Edit listner "443".
 Select "TLS".

-    *   Note the target group name of listner 80.
+    *   Note, the target group name of listner 80.
 Set target group of 443 to target group of 80.
 Basically, we want TLS termination at the LB and it must forward HTTP traffic (not HTTPS) to port 80 of ingress controller.
 So

         *   Input of LB: HTTPS